DrDWoods/InternetQualityWatchdog/README.md

 is deserialised into a DTO and stored in a MySQL database.

 # Usage
-Must put the Ookla speedtest https://www.speedtest.net/apps/cli binary into the src/main/kotlin/ikw/bin directory.
+1. Put the Ookla speedtest https://www.speedtest.net/apps/cli binary into the src/main/kotlin/ikw/bin directory.
+2. Change username and password in org.iqw.database.DatabaseConfig

-1. ./gradlew build
+3. ./gradlew build
-2. ./gradlew run
+4. ./gradlew run

 The service can also be used as a docker container.